smartynow/minimalist-calendar/README.md

+The `README` looks clear and well-organized, but I noticed a few minor adjustments that could enhance clarity and correctness.
+Here's the improved version with some recommendations:

+---

 # Minimalist Calendar

-Minimalist Calendar is a lightweight, customizable calendar component built in vanilla JavaScript and CSS.
-It allows you to create and manage a calendar with features like date selection, month navigation, and responsive design.
+Minimalist Calendar is a lightweight, customizable calendar component built using vanilla JavaScript and CSS.
+It allows you to create and manage a calendar with features like date selection, month navigation, and a responsive design.

 ## Features

 - **Date Selection:** Select a date by clicking on a day.
-- **Month Navigation:** Navigate through months using next and previous buttons.
+- **Month Navigation:** Navigate through months using the next and previous buttons.
 - **Customizable:** Easily customize styles, text, and behavior via options.
 - **Responsive Design:** The calendar adapts to different screen sizes.
 - **Language Support:** Supports localization for different languages (default is English).